dirkseidensticker/aDRAC/data/aDRAC.md

-# Description of the CARD-Dataset
+# Description of the aDRAC-Dataset

 | Datafield | Description |
 |-----------|-------------|